Keyboard shortcuts

 Running Benchmarks

-cargo run --example benchmark --release
+cargo run --release -p datalogic-bench --bin self

 Creating Custom Benchmarks